Kyle Wilson (cornerback): Professional career

-2010 NFL Draft
+Pre-draft

-Wilson was considered one of the best cornerbacks available in the 2010 NFL Draft, and drew comparisons to Dré Bly.
+Wilson was considered one of the best cornerbacks available in the 2010 NFL draft, and drew comparisons to Dré Bly.
 According to Sports Illustrated′s Tony Pauline, Wilson was "graded as a fringe middle round pick by NFL scouting services" prior to his senior season, "but has since cemented himself as a top 100 choice."
 He was only the second defensive back from Boise State to be selected in the first three rounds of an NFL Draft, following Gerald Alexander in 2007.

 New York Jets

-Wilson was taken 29th overall by the New York Jets.
+Wilson was taken in the first round with the 29th overall pick by the New York Jets.
 At the 2010 Jets minicamp, Wilson impressed the coaching staff, many of whom considered Wilson a "steal."

 On July 31, 2010, Wilson signed a five-year, $13 million contract with the Jets.
 He served as the #3 CB behind Darrelle Revis and Antonio Cromartie going into training camp.

 Wilson intercepted the first pass of his professional career on October 23, 2011 against Philip Rivers.
 It came at a critical point during the game as the Chargers attempted to regain the lead, ultimately losing to the Jets 27–21.

 Going into the 2013 season following the draft of University of Alabama cornerback Dee Milliner, Wilson was again projected as starting as the nickel CB.